 \subsection{Results}

-\Cref{tab:fs} presents the first stage estimates, the effect of preregistration eligibility on the preregistration.
-The estimates are stable across the specifications, in the range of 38--40\% when using proximity in days; the estimates using proximity in months are slightly lower, at around 37\%, but still indicating a clear jump in the registration rate at the eligibility threshold.
+\Cref{tab:fs} presents the first stage estimates, the effect of the preregistration eligibility on preregistration.
+The estimates are stable across the specifications, in the range of 38--40\% when using proximity in days; the estimates using proximity in months are slightly lower, in the range 36--37\%, but still indicating a clear jump in the preregistration rate at the eligibility threshold.
 This is consistent with our theory, discussed in \Cref{remark:tau_comparison}, and reflects the difference between the parameters $E[T(1)-T(0)\mid X^{*}=0]$ (the effect for those born on the cutoff date, November 4) and $E[T(1)-T(0)\mid X=0]$ (the effect for those born in November, the cutoff month).
 In particular, the latter estimand averages over individuals born further away from the cutoff date, and \Cref{fig:first_stage_plot} suggests that the preregistration probability is decreasing with the distance to the cutoff.
 Since $X$ is discrete, the parameter $E[T(1)-T(0)\mid X=0]$ is not point identified.
-The confidence intervals for the bias-aware specifications, which account for this, are correspondingly wider than those in panel (a), albeit they still remain quite tight.
+The confidence intervals for the bias-aware specifications, which account for this, are correspondingly wider than those in panel A, albeit they still remain quite tight.

 \Cref{tab:rf} presents the reduced form estimates, the effect of preregistration eligibility on voting.
 The point estimates are about 3\% for both designs and stable across specifications.
-The \acp{CI} are produced by the bias-aware specifications are wider when using proximity in months, reflecting the loss of point identification.
-This is in line with the discussion in \Cref{remark:discreteness}.
+In line with the discussion in \Cref{remark:discreteness}, the \acp{CI} are produced by the bias-aware specifications are wider when using proximity in months, reflecting the loss of point identification.